-Stafford loans are provided through the Federal Direct Loan Program, meaning the federal government provides the funds for the student loan.
+Direct Loans are provided through the Federal Direct Loan Program, meaning the Federal Government provides the funds for the student loan.
 All student loans must be repaid.

 There are three (3) loan programs available for students:

 Subsidized - A loan for which the government pays the interest while you are in school.